imamkhaira/rtsp-to-hls/README.md

    IMPORTANT! make sure the `RUNAS_UID` is correct, and `WORK_DIRECTORY` is an EMPTY folder!
 4. Install dependencies by running `npm install`
 5. If OK, run for production by running `npm run deploy:start`
-6. Start transcoding by making HTTP `POST` request as described in section C below:
+6. Start transcoding by making HTTP `POST` request as described in section C below

+you can stop the transcoder by `npm run deploy:stop`.
+Or, view the proces by `npm run deploy:status`

 Also, please read more on performance in section D below.